 From Central Hong Kong: It’s easy and inexpensive to get to Hong Kong Disneyland park via the MTR.
 Take the Tung Chung MTR line to Sunny Bay station (all Tung Chung MTR line trains from Central head in the same direction because they start in Central).
 At Sunny Bay, switch to the Disneyland Resort Line.
 It’s an effortless ride that takes about 20 minutes.

-Taxi from Central: Don’t do it, if you don’t have to, because Hong Kong traffic can be brutal.
-However, I took a taxi midday on a weekday from the Hong Kong Disneyland Hotel to Central Hong Kong once and it was fine and not too pricey.
+Taxi from Central: Don’t do it if you don’t have to because Hong Kong traffic can be brutal.
+However, I took a taxi midday on a weekday from the Hong Kong Disneyland Hotel to Central Hong Kong once, and it was fine and not too pricey.

 From Hong Kong International Airport: Even though the airport is also on Lantau Island, it takes about 15 minutes or so with no traffic to get to Hong Kong Disneyland.
 Be sure to take a blue Lantau taxi.
 Red taxis go to Central, Kowloon, and a few other parts of Hong Kong.
 Green taxis go to the New Territories.
-Expect to pay about HKD 140.

 Cultural Differences to Expect

 Kids: If your child has light coloring, they may receive attention as this look is still not standard on the mainland.
 My daughter is a strawberry blonde with pale white skin and blue eyes.
 She is frequently stopped by very nice mainland Chinese who compliment her features or would like to take a photo of her or with her.
-I suggest deciding in advance how you would respond to this so that you aren’t caught off-guard.

 Manage your kids’ expectations that they might see and taste snacks that aren’t normal to them but are completely normal to kids from other parts of the world.
 Encourage them to try something new—this is part of what I love about travel and visiting Disney Parks around the world.
-If you are looking for the most Western food options, your best bet is Starlight Diner.
+If you are looking for the most Westernized food options, your best bet is Starlight Diner.

 FAQs About Hong Kong Disneyland

-Feel free to ask a question in the comments, and if I don’t know the answer I can get it for you.
+Feel free to ask a question in the comments, and if I don’t know the answer, I can get it for you.
 These are the FAQs that families I help plan Hong Kong vacations for ask the most.